-Caregiver Tips: 20 Things Not To Say To Someone With Dementia
+Caregiver Tips: 20 Things Not To Say To Someone Living With Dementia

 Dementia is a challenging condition that affects millions of people worldwide, making caregiving a delicate and demanding role.
 Communication plays a big part in providing a positive and supportive environment for those living with dementia.
 The words used can greatly impact the individual’s well-being and overall experience.